 Factors that can lead to a contested divorce

-- Property distribution is also a hotly contested issue.
+Property distribution is also frequently a hotly-contested issue.
 When a couple has built a life with certain possessions, those possessions may come with an emotional tie.
-The idea of splitting assets with meaning and memories can be overwhelming, leading to court.
+The idea of splitting assets with meaning and memories can be overwhelming and often lead to a contested divorce.

-It is important to retain the services of an effective law firm when facing a contested divorce, our firm is here to assist you.
-Peter V. Mandi & Associates, Inc. has nearly a decade of experience helping clients across Long Island through the divorce process.
-We are sensitive to the fact that divorce can be overwhelming.
-Our compassionate firm is ready to assess your matter, guide you through your options, and protect your rights and future.
-If you need quality legal services, contact Peter V. Mandi & Associates, Inc. for an initial consultation today.
+If you are in a contested divorce, our firm is here to assist you.
+Peter V. Mandi & Associates, Inc. has nearly a decade of experience guiding clients across Long Island through the divorce process.
+We are sensitive to the fact that divorce is often overwhelming.
+Our compassionate firm is ready to assess your matter, guide you through your legal options, and protect your rights and future.
+Contact Peter V. Mandi & Associates, Inc. for an initial consultation today.
 We are always here to help.